-An apartment house may elect this schedule, except that the service charge shall be multiplied by the number of apartments.
+An apartment house will take service under this schedule, and the availability charge shall be multiplied by the number of apartments.
 No credit will be given for unoccupied apartments.

-Service under this schedule is limited to individual motors up to and including ten (10) horsepower unless otherwise authorized in writing by the Cooperative.
+Service under this schedule is limited to individual motors up to and including five (5) horsepower unless otherwise authorized in writing by the Cooperative.